Darden Restaurants (NYSE:DRI) PT Lowered to $129.00

-Darden Restaurants (NYSE:DRI – Get Rating) had its price target trimmed by Deutsche Bank Aktiengesellschaft from $131.00 to $129.00 in a report released on Friday, The Fly reports.
+Darden Restaurants (NYSE:DRI – Get Rating) had its target price reduced by Deutsche Bank Aktiengesellschaft from $131.00 to $129.00 in a report released on Friday, The Fly reports.
+Deutsche Bank Aktiengesellschaft currently has a hold rating on the restaurant operator’s stock.

-A number of other brokerages have also recently commented on DRI.
-Sanford C. Bernstein began coverage on shares of Darden Restaurants in a research report on Wednesday, September 7th.
-They set an outperform rating and a $153.00 price target on the stock.
-KeyCorp reduced their price target on shares of Darden Restaurants from $160.00 to $136.00 in a research report on Wednesday, June 15th.
-Stifel Nicolaus reiterated a buy rating on shares of Darden Restaurants in a research report on Friday, June 24th.
-Wedbush increased their price target on shares of Darden Restaurants from $122.00 to $134.00 in a research report on Thursday.
-Finally, BMO Capital Markets began coverage on shares of Darden Restaurants in a research report on Friday, June 24th.
-They set a hold rating and a $130.00 price target on the stock.
-Four investment analysts have rated the stock with a hold rating and seventeen have issued a buy rating to the company.
-According to MarketBeat, the stock has a consensus rating of Moderate Buy and an average price target of $143.38.
+A number of other equities research analysts also recently commented on the company.
+Raymond James reduced their target price on Darden Restaurants from $153.00 to $136.00 in a research report on Wednesday, June 15th.
+Sanford C. Bernstein started coverage on Darden Restaurants in a research note on Wednesday, September 7th.
+They issued an outperform rating and a $153.00 price objective for the company.
+Morgan Stanley dropped their price objective on Darden Restaurants from $161.00 to $148.00 and set an overweight rating for the company in a research note on Friday, June 24th.
+Stifel Nicolaus reaffirmed a buy rating on shares of Darden Restaurants in a research note on Friday, June 24th.
+Finally, MKM Partners dropped their price objective on Darden Restaurants from $165.00 to $150.00 and set a buy rating for the company in a research note on Tuesday, June 14th.
+Four analysts have rated the stock with a hold rating and seventeen have assigned a buy rating to the company.
+According to MarketBeat, Darden Restaurants presently has an average rating of Moderate Buy and a consensus target price of $143.43.

-Darden Restaurants announced that its Board of Directors has approved a share repurchase program on Thursday, June 23rd that allows the company to repurchase $1.00 billion in shares.
-This repurchase authorization allows the restaurant operator to buy up to 6.6% of its shares through open market purchases.
-Shares repurchase programs are usually a sign that the company’s leadership believes its stock is undervalued.
+Darden Restaurants announced that its board has authorized a stock buyback plan on Thursday, June 23rd that permits the company to repurchase $1.00 billion in shares.
+This repurchase authorization permits the restaurant operator to repurchase up to 6.6% of its shares through open market purchases.
+Shares repurchase plans are often a sign that the company’s board believes its shares are undervalued.

 Darden Restaurants Announces Dividend

-The firm also recently declared a quarterly dividend, which will be paid on Tuesday, November 1st.
-Investors of record on Monday, October 10th will be paid a $1.21 dividend.
-This represents a $4.84 dividend on an annualized basis and a yield of 3.95%.
+The company also recently announced a quarterly dividend, which will be paid on Tuesday, November 1st.
+Stockholders of record on Monday, October 10th will be issued a $1.21 dividend.
+This represents a $4.84 annualized dividend and a dividend yield of 3.99%.
 The ex-dividend date of this dividend is Friday, October 7th.
-Darden Restaurants’s payout ratio is 67.13%.
+Darden Restaurants’s payout ratio is currently 67.13%.

-In related news, Chairman Eugene I. Lee, Jr. sold 41,442 shares of the firm’s stock in a transaction on Tuesday, August 2nd.
-The stock was sold at an average price of $124.71, for a total value of $5,168,231.82.
-Following the completion of the sale, the chairman now owns 222,480 shares of the company’s stock, valued at $27,745,480.80.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-In other news, Director Timothy J. Wilmott acquired 10,000 shares of the stock in a transaction on Tuesday, June 28th.
-The stock was acquired at an average price of $120.00 per share, with a total value of $1,200,000.00.
-Following the completion of the transaction, the director now owns 27,094 shares of the company’s stock, valued at approximately $3,251,280.
-The purchase was disclosed in a document filed with the SEC, which is accessible through this link.
-Also, Chairman Eugene I. Lee, Jr. sold 41,442 shares of the firm’s stock in a transaction on Tuesday, August 2nd.
-The shares were sold at an average price of $124.71, for a total value of $5,168,231.82.
-Following the transaction, the chairman now directly owns 222,480 shares of the company’s stock, valued at approximately $27,745,480.80.
+In other Darden Restaurants news, Chairman Eugene I. Lee, Jr. sold 41,442 shares of the business’s stock in a transaction that occurred on Tuesday, August 2nd.
+The stock was sold at an average price of $124.71, for a total transaction of $5,168,231.82.
+Following the transaction, the chairman now owns 222,480 shares in the company, valued at approximately $27,745,480.80.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+In other Darden Restaurants news, Chairman Eugene I. Lee, Jr. sold 41,442 shares of the business’s stock in a transaction that occurred on Tuesday, August 2nd.
+The stock was sold at an average price of $124.71, for a total transaction of $5,168,231.82.
+Following the transaction, the chairman now owns 222,480 shares in the company, valued at approximately $27,745,480.80.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, Director Nana Mensah sold 567 shares of the business’s stock in a transaction that occurred on Friday, July 15th.
+The stock was sold at an average price of $117.03, for a total value of $66,356.01.
+Following the transaction, the director now owns 10 shares in the company, valued at approximately $1,170.30.
 The disclosure for this sale can be found here.
-0.93% of the stock is currently owned by insiders.
+Company insiders own 0.93% of the company’s stock.

 About Darden Restaurants